Mery Rose

 Mery Rose's Beautiful Dead Center

-In 1990, holding the remarkable title of an eleven-time Brazilian classic parachuting champion—style & accuracy—and having her name etched in the Guinness Book of World Records of 1984, as a member of the largest group jump at once: 197 skydivers, Rio de Janeiro, she courageously departed Brazil.
-With decisive determination, she embarked on a transformative journey to the United States to join the prestigious US Parachute Team, and wisely, firmly proclaimed, "To claim an FAI world title, I must train and compete with the best in the world."
+In 1990, she held the remarkable title of an eleven-time Brazilian classic parachuting champion—style & accuracy—with her name etched in the Guinness Book of World Records of 1984, as a member of the largest group jump at once: 197 skydivers, in Rio de Janeiro.
+She courageously departed Brazil.

 Mery Rose's takeoff!...

-She gave up everything in life to dedicate herself exclusively to skydiving — the greatest love of her life!
-At 23, she quit her federal job at Eletronorte, a subsidiary of Eletrobras—the largest Brazilian Electric Utility company —in Brasília, DF.
+Mery Rose gave up everything in life to dedicate herself exclusively to skydiving — the greatest love of her life!
+At 23, she quit her federal job at Eletronorte, a subsidiary of Eletrobras—the largest Brazilian Electric Utility company—in Brasília, DF.

-Fear is a word that doesn’t belong in Mery Rose's vocabulary.
-When the moment arrives for her exhilarating jumps, she prefers sitting right at the plane's open door.
+Fear doesn’t belong in Mery Rose's vocabulary.
+When the time comes for her exhilarating jumps, she prefers to sit right at the plane's open door, enjoying the beautiful view from there.
 “A good rush of adrenaline makes me happy,” she exclaims!
-When I asked about her many talents and the secret behind her success, she shared a beautiful insight: “Love and faith are significant drivers of human accomplishment.”
+When asked about her many talents and the secret behind her success, she shared a beautiful insight: “Faith, hope, and love are the driving forces behind everything that we are and do.”

 —Who packed your parachute today?
 I asked.